 The Garden state’s 794,000 sportsmen spend over $1.26 billion annually, supporting 16,905 jobs in the state.
-Working with CSF in a coordinated effort to protect and promote the sportsmen’s traditions in New Jersey are members of the Congressional Sportsmen’s Caucus as well as the New Jersey Legislative Angling and Hunting Conservation Caucus.
+Working with CSF in a coordinated effort to protect and advance the sportsmen’s traditions in New Jersey are members of the Congressional Sportsmen’s Caucus and the New Jersey Legislative Angling and Hunting Conservation Caucus.

 Congressional Sportsmen's Caucus